By Amy Major

-Written By: Corker Johnston
+By Corker Johnston

 THE OLD FARMHOUSE WAS quickly engulfed in furious flames and responders were doing all they could to guard their eyes from the bright glare that illuminated in the blackness of the 3 a.m. sky, and scalding heat, but there was little to nothing that anyone could have done to stop the fire from destroying the simple structure.
 However, firefighters were successful in preventing the flames from extending to the various outbuildings and, even more importantly, the surrounding neighborhood.
 Reports were coming in by people from across the entire county of the blaze in the sky.

-Written By: Michael Reneger, Amy Spease
+By Michael Reneger, Amy Spease

 Salem Academy And College is a highly respected school for women in the heart of Winston-Salem.
 It was founded by the Moravian Church in 1772.
 By the mid 1800’s, it had become a renown boarding school, famous for its quality education and wonderful environment.
 By 1866, Salem Female Academy was the place to send young women for “finishing school.”

-Written By: Michael Reneger, Amy Spease
+By Michael Reneger, Amy Spease

 Waughtown is one many historic areas in Winston-Salem.
 The community is rich in history, steeped in the past of industrial growth in the late 1890’s and the early Twentieth Century.
 One of the largest and most successful of the businesses that arose in the area was the J.I.
 Nissen Wagon Works.
 Established in 1834, by 1870, the complex had spread to cover a 600 acre tract...